RSIP-Vision/medio/README.md

 ### save_dir
 Save a 3d image as dicom series of 2d slices in a directory (itk backend).

 `medio.save_dir(dirname, np_image, metadata, use_original_ornt=True, dtype=None, parents=False,
 allow_dcm_reorient=False, **kwargs)`

 Save a 3d numpy array image_np as a dicom series of 2d dicom slices in the directory dirname
-- `dirname`: the directory to save in the files, str or pathlib.Path.
-If it exists - must be empty
+- `dirname`: the directory to save the files in, str or pathlib.Path.
+If it exists - must be empty.
-- `image_np`: the image numpy array
+- `np_image`: the image array.
-- `metadata`: the corresponding metadata
+- `metadata`: the corresponding metadata.

 Optional parameters, see also in [save_img](#save_img):
 - `use_original_ornt=True`: whether to save in the original orientation or not.